 An implementation-defined LongPtr type alias is also defined, mapping to the underlying declared type the implementation will use to hold pointer or handle values.
-32-bit implementations SHOULD map LongPtr to LongLong, although implementations MAY map LongPtr to an implementation-defined pointer type.
+32-bit implementations SHOULD map LongPtr to Long, and 64-bit implementations SHOULD map LongPtr to LongLong, although implementations MAY map LongPtr to an implementation-defined pointer type.
 The LongPtr type alias is valid anywhere its underlying declared type is valid.